Skip to content

 Reach: OpenTable Still Leads

 If the job is to put strangers in empty seats, OpenTable is still the strongest tool.
 It leads in 13 of the 15 largest US cities and carries the biggest diner network, so it generates discovery bookings the others cannot match.
-Its perception had slipped as marquee groups defected and operators balked at fees up to $6,000 a year, but it has been investing in the product and competitive pricing, and its reach advantage is real.
+Its perception had slipped as marquee groups defected and operators balked at the cover-fee model, which is the part that scales with your success rather than your needs, but it has been investing in the product and its reach advantage is real.
 For a restaurant that needs covers more than it needs a CRM, OpenTable is the default for a reason.

 Best for: restaurants that need to fill seats and value the largest discovery network.